 Driven by the news, Valeria Luiselli, a Mexican-born novelist and essayist living in New York, started working as a translator in a federal immigration court responsible for dealing with the children’s cases.
 Her job was to ask each child forty questions, starting with “Why did you come to the United States?” and translate their answers for lawyers who would then build a case for asylum.
 Most of the kids she interviewed didn’t have a simple answer to the first question, and nor did Luiselli, who was in the middle of her own immigration proceedings, awaiting the arrival of a green card.

-Luiselli’s recent book, Tell Me How It Ends (Coffee House Press, 2017), tells the story of her experience working as a translator, and is a searing indictment of the systems and attitudes that inform the policing of our borders.
+Luiselli’s recent book, Tell Me How It Ends (Coffee House Press, 2017), tells the story of her experience working as a translator.
 The book is structured around the forty questions on the intake form, questions that to Luiselli are inadequate for fully capturing the children’s journeys.
-At a moment when immigration policy is in the news more than usual, the book is a necessary study of the cruelty and indifference built into the bureaucracy of the U.S. immigration system, and a reminder that such ill treatment didn’t begin with Donald Trump.
+At a moment when immigration policy is in the news more than usual, the book is a searing study of the cruelty and indifference built into the bureaucracy of the U.S. immigration system, and a reminder that such ill treatment didn’t begin with Donald Trump.
 In May I met Luiselli at Barney Greengrass deli on the Upper West Side to talk about her work.

 Natasha Lewis: How did this book come to be?